 Can I switch between online and onsite instruction during the school year?

-(Switching from onsite to online can also be done, and waiting periods will be shorter for that change.
-For any student quarantined due to potential COVID-19 exposure, the switch to online instruction will be expedited to provide as much continuity as possible.)
+(For any student quarantined due to potential COVID-19 exposure, the switch to online instruction or other distance learning options will provide as much continuity as possible.)

 Will the grading be different for onsite and online instruction?